rharbird/microbit-challenges/docs/source/tutorials/compass.rst

    compass.heading()

 This gives the compass heading, as an integer in the range from 0 to 360, representing the angle in degrees, clockwise, with north as 0.
+You will still to calibrate the device before you use ``compass.heading``.

 Ideas for Projects with the Compass
 ===================================